Gorgo (film): Plot

 After meeting the fishermen and with help from McCartin, Ryan and his crew manage to capture the creature and haul it onto their ship.
-Sean warns them that they have made a mistake, but the crew ignore him.
+Sean warns them that they have made a mistake, but the crew ignores him.
 Hearing of the creature, two university scientists arrive to meet Ryan and Slade, hoping to obtain it for scientific study.
 However, Ryan has already sold the creature to Dorkin's Circus in London.

 Dorkin names the creature "Gorgo", after the gorgon Medusa, before transporting it to a large, enclosed pit for public exhibition in Battersea Park.
 Ryan and Slade meet the scientists again, who inform them the creature is an infant.
 With its larger mother still out there, the Royal Navy takes charge of the operation.
 Later that night Gorgo's mother emerges from the sea and attacks Nara Island in search of her offspring before leaving.
 When she attacks again in the morning, a Royal Navy destroyer intercepts her, but she proves immune to their weapons and sinks it, killing all aboard.

 The mother later attacks London.
 The military intervene, but fail to stop or destroy her.
 Ryan and Slade split up to find Sean, with the former finding the boy and keeping him safe.
 Gorgo's mother is eventually reunited with her offspring and frees him from the pit before they both return safely to the sea.